 The safest and healthiest approach usually lies somewhere in between.

-You should stay in touch with your doctor and healthcare team, but also be aware that for most prediabetes patients, weight loss, increasing physical activity, and eating healthier are effective at lowering blood sugar.
-Your prediabetes treatment could also include
+Stay in touch with your doctor and healthcare team, but also be aware that there are effective methods for lowering blood sugar:

 Having extra pounds is among the biggest predictors of having prediabetes or developing diabetes.
 Likewise, losing extra weight is one of the best ways to lower blood sugar or delay or prevent type 2 diabetes.

 A Little Weight Loss Goes a Long Way